-In this section we want to study the (charged) MacMahon vacuum representation of $\mathcal{Y}$, i.e. highest weight representation of $\mathcal{Y}$ where the states are in one-to-one correspondence with plane partitions, directly using the defining relations of $\mathcal{Y}$.
+In this section we want to study the (charged) MacMahon vacuum representation of $\mathcal{Y}$, i.e. the highest weight representation of $\mathcal{Y}$ where the states are in one-to-one correspondence with the plane partitions, directly using the defining relations of $\mathcal{Y}$.

-\paragraph{Level 1} The vacuum representation of $\mathcal{Y}$ should have character given by the MacMahon function.
+\paragraph{Level 1} The vacuum representation of $\mathcal{Y}$ should have the character given by the MacMahon function.
 In particular, there should be only one state at level $1$.
-This will is enough to determine the values of $\psi_j$ charges of the highest weight state $\ket{0}$.
+This information is enough to determine the values of $\psi_j$ charges of the highest weight state $\ket{0}$.
 The level $1$ Shapovalov form

 must have rank $1$.
 This is true if and only if

 This means that the generating function $\psi(z)$ acts on the highest weight state as

 As required, all the level $1$ states are proportional,